arcturusbiocloud/horus-v2/README.md

   - [x] serial port interface transilluminator
   - [x] serial port interface incubator
   - [x] rest call to execute and check bash scripts status
+  - [x] rest call to start video streaming
-  - [ ] rest call to take a picture from a specific slot
+  - [!] rest call to take a picture from a specific slot
+  - [ ] same response format to all calls
+  - [ ] syntax sugar to serial devices
   - [ ] rest call to check the status of the hardware
-  - [ ] rest call to start video streaming
   - [ ] basic authentication